Novokuznetsk Kuzbass, Russia Travel Guide

 Novokuznetsk's evenings offer various entertainment options, from live music to late-night venues.

-Several nightclubs are active, mainly on weekends, playing popular Russian and international music for dancing and entertainment.
+Several nightclubs are active, mostly on weekends, playing popular Russian and international music for dancing and entertainment.

-No specific "bar district" as in major international cities, but a concentration of bars exists in the Central District.
+No specific "bar district" as in major international cities, but a concentration of bars is present in the Central District.

 Organized pub crawls for tourists are not common.
 Self-guided exploration from central bars is an option.